A Gleason solution model for row contractions: Preliminaries and Background

-As in the single-variable case, given any Schur class $b \in \scr{S} _d (\J , \K ) $, one can construct a positive kernel function $k^b$ on $\B ^d \times \B ^d$, the deBranges-Rovnyak kernel: and the corresponding RKHS $\scr{H} (b) := \H (k^b)$ is called the deBranges-Rovnyak space associated to $b$.
+As in the single-variable case, given any Schur-class function $b \in \scr{S} _d (\J , \K ) $, one can construct a positive kernel function $k^b$ on $\B ^d \times \B ^d$, the de Branges-Rovnyak kernel: and the corresponding RKHS $\scr{H} (b) := \mc{H} (k^b)$ is called the de Branges-Rovnyak space associated to $b$.
 It is straightforward to show that a bounded analytic (operator-valued) function $b$ on $\B ^d$ belongs to the Schur class if and only if the above formula defines a positive kernel on $\B ^d$ \cite[Theorem 2.1]{Ball2001-lift}, and we will use this fact frequently in the sequel.

 It is easy to check that $k-k^b$ (with $k$ the Szeg\"{o} kernel of vector-valued Drury-Arveson space) is a positive kernel function so that standard vector-valued RKHS theory implies that $\scr{H} (b)$ is contractively contained in $H^2 _d \otimes \K$ \cite{Paulsen-rkhs}.
-Recall that in the single-variable setting, multiplication by the independent variable $z$ defines an isometry $S$ on $H^2 = H^2 (\D )$ called the \emph{shift}.
-The shift plays a central role in the classical theory of Hardy spaces \cite{Hoff,Nik-shift,GR-model}.
-The adjoint, $S^*$, of the shift is called the backward shift, and acts as the difference quotient In the single-variable setting, any deBranges-Rovnyak space $\scr{H} (b)$ is co-invariant for the shift \cite{Sarason-dB}.
+In the single-variable setting, any de Branges-Rovnyak space $\scr{H} (b)$ is co-invariant for the shift \cite{Sarason-dB}.
 The natural several-variable generalization of the shift is the Arveson \emph{d-shift}, $S : H^2 _d \otimes \C ^d \rightarrow H^2 _d$, a row partial isometry on $H^2 _d$, also denoted by $S = (S_1 , ... , S_d)$ \cite{ArvIII}.
-The component operators of $S$ mutually commute ($S$ is a $d$-contraction) and act as multiplication by the independent variables on $H^2 _d$: In contrast to the classical case, multi-variable deBranges-Rovnyak spaces are generally not co-invariant for the component operators of the Arveson $d-$shift \cite{Ball2008}.
-The appropriate several-variable analogue of the adjoint of the restricted backward shift will be a \emph{Gleason solution} for $\scr{H} (b)$, and Gleason solutions will play the role of the model operator in our commutative model for CCNC row contractions.
+The component operators of $S$ mutually commute ($S$ is a $d$-contraction) and act as multiplication by the independent variables on $H^2 _d$: In contrast to the classical case, multi-variable de Branges-Rovnyak spaces are generally not co-invariant for the component operators of the Arveson $d-$shift \cite{Ball2008}.
+As described in the upcoming Subsection \ref{Gleasonsub}, the appropriate several-variable analogue of the adjoint of the restricted backward shift will be a \emph{Gleason solution} for $\scr{H} (b)$, and (extremal) Gleason solutions will play the role of the model operator in our commutative model for CCNC row contractions.